-From childhood, RamZ (Ramzi Saibi) had a real fascination for the arts and very quickly turned towards the form of expression that suited him best: Arabic calligraphy, “image of speech".
+From his childhood, RamZ (Ramzi Saibi) felt a real fascination for the arts and very quickly oriented himself towards the form of expression that suited him best: Arabic calligraphy, “image of the word”.
 This Franco-Tunisian artist learns the rules of this art with recognized masters such as Abdel Hamid Djouambi or Yassin Deradra.
 He also meets renowned calligraphers who will mark and influence him: Amor Jomni, Abdel Ghani Alani, Salah Moussawy, Hassan Massoudy and many others ...